Apollon

 The Ingredient Case for the Fox Valley

 Wisconsin's agricultural identity runs deep: the state leads the country in cheese production and sits among the leading dairy states by volume.
 For a kitchen that takes sourcing seriously, that means proximity to creameries, farmstead cheese operations, and pasture-raised protein sources that simply do not exist at the same density in coastal urban markets.
-What this produces, at its leading, is a menu where the provenance of an ingredient is traceable not to a distribution warehouse but to a specific county or producer.
+What this produces, at its finest, is a menu where the provenance of an ingredient is traceable not to a distribution warehouse but to a specific county or producer.
 That specificity matters both to quality and to the editorial case for visiting a restaurant in a secondary market.

 Appleton in the Regional Dining Picture

 Appleton's dining scene is more layered than its population size suggests.
 The downtown strip along College Avenue and its cross streets has developed a genuine range of formats over the past decade, from quick-service to sit-down dining with real culinary ambition.
-Carmella's an Italian Bistro represents one end of that neighborhood spectrum , a focused European format with its own sourcing and menu logic.
+Carmella's an Italian Bistro represents one end of that neighborhood spectrum, a focused European format with its own sourcing and menu logic.
 Nakashima of Japan holds a different position entirely, with a Japanese kitchen tradition that signals how diverse the downtown dining offer has become relative to the city's size.

 What Sourcing-Led Dining Looks Like at This Price Level